Living on a boat sounds cool, but is it right for your lifestyle?

 4. Marinas vs. mooring balls – location will affect your lifestyle.

 Living in a marina will be very different from living at anchor or on a mooring buoy.
 Some important considerations are things like electricity and water (in a marina you will have 24/7 access to both, whereas on the hook you’ll be living off-grid).
 This can make a big difference, for instance if you want to have a shower (especially a hot shower) every day.
 Doable at a marina, difficult if not impossible on the hook.
 Other benefits of dock life include being able to walk off the boat.
 Going back and forth in a dinghy every day can be a nuisance, especially if you’re transporting pets, bikes, and heavy gear.
 Other perks of liveaboard marinas are comforts like internet, cable, and laundry.
+There are so many factors to consider when deciding between a marina, mooring field or anchorage (too much to cover here), so check out “Where to live aboard a boat?” for more info.

 5. Personal space – who needs it?!